How Much Food Should I Feed My Cat?

 - Check the product label on the cat food you buy for the pet food makers recommended guidelines on how much to give your cat.

 - Try to feed your cat wet and dry food each day.
 Split up the meals by giving your cat dry food in the morning and wet cat food at night.
 A cat might not eat all of its food in one sitting, so by giving your cat dry food in the morning, your cat will be able to nibble on whatever he doesn't eat during the day.
 As long as your cat does not gain excessive weight, leaving dry food out all day is not a problem.
 This should be avoided with wet food, because of the spoilage factor.
+Wet cat food will help your cat avoid constipation, which can lead to a cat pooping/peeing outside of it's litter box.

 - In general, an Adult cat that weighs between 5-10 lbs should have between 2 to 4 oz (¼ to ½ cup) of dry food, or 5 to 9 oz of canned food per day.
 Kittens, senior adult and pregnant cats will typically require more food than these amounts.